Last Updated on May 31, 2023 by Dave Farquhar

 Limitations on Harbor Freight coupons

 Read the fine print on the percent-off coupons.
 Some have exclusions and some don’t, but all of them have limitations.
 Whatever the limitations, it’s possible to get good deals within them, but you may have to time it to get the deal you’re looking for.
-The 30% off coupon on cheap items doesn’t help you with that tool chest, but you can use it on organizers or drawer liners.
+The 30% off coupon on cheap items doesn’t help you get that nice US General tool chest, but you can use it on organizers or drawer liners.
 The key to saving money at Harbor Freight is figuring out how to best utilize whatever coupons are available this week.

 Secrets of the Inside Track membership